-Before jumping into launching your memoir business, you ought to inquire about your viability to be successful.
+Before launching your memoir business, you ought to inquire about your viability to be successful.
 People aspire to become memoir professionals for many reasons.
 Among the background that you bring to the endeavor ought to be the following:

 Launching Your Memoir Business — Five Areas to Assess Your Viability

 1. You must be familiar with the memoir genre.
 Being a fiction writer or a poet or an essayist is not enough.
 You must have read much memoir and have written in the genre.
 If you have not done so yet, immerse yourself in serious memoir writing and reading.

 2. You must be willing to do what it takes to launch your company.
 Doing your best may not cut it.
 You have to endeavor to succeed and not merely to try to succeed.
 Do you have the time now to do this?
 Do you have the resources to commit to this project?

 3. You must study business “best practices.”
 Business schools have been around for over a hundred years and there is much knowledge about what makes for a successful launch.
 Much of it, of course, was written for big companies, but you can find ample material for micro-businesses.

 4. Do you have the support of the important people in your life?
 They can either help you or hinder you.
 There are also times in one’s life when launching yet one more new venture is not a wise move for you and your family.